endlessm/chromium-browser/tools/gn/docs/reference.md

       The list or string to write.

   output_conversion
     Controls how the output is written.
-See "gn help output_conversion".
+See "gn help io_conversion".
 ```
 ## <a name="predefined_variables"></a>Built-in predefined variables